nbetm/python-pulpadm/README.md

 By default, PulpAdm stage its configuration file under `~/.pulpadm/` directory.
 Here is where you configure the *hostname* and *credentials* of the Pulp Server.
+A template of the configuration file can be found [here][config-tmpl].

 ## Usage